ipfs/devgrants/open-grants/open-proposal-adaptive-ipfs-claims.md

 ### Big Picture

-Adaptive seeks to develop partnerships with industry associations, certification programs, and auditing bodies that will benefit from the Adaptive Claim system.
-In the beginning we may only have a few actors onboarded, but as others in the region learn about the positive impact, they will also feel the need to participate in the new claims system.
-Additionally, we will continue to seek additional grant funding and support from development agencies and foundations who seek to drive due diligence and responsible sourcing through supply chains.
+Adaptive seeks to develop partnerships with private sector companies, industry associations, certification programs, and auditing bodies that will benefit from the Adaptive Claim system.
+As stakeholders in the region and internationally learn about the positive impact, we hope to rapidly grow the claims system network.
+Additionally, we will seek additional grant funding and support from development agencies and foundations who seek to drive due diligence and responsible sourcing through supply chains.

 ## Team